 Contact telephone number- 0113 2527194.
 Please telephone our school office who will put you in touch with the relevant person.

-How does our school identify and support children with SEN?
+How does our school identify and support children with SEND?

 Seven Hills Primary school is an inclusive school that consistently provides high quality lessons that meet the needs of all pupils.
 This whole class teaching is planned to meet the needs of all learners.
 Where children find it difficult to access whole class sessions the majority of the time, staff are pro active in following school procedure to ensure all children’s needs are met.

 Early identification is essential.
-Mrs Naylor works initially with the class teacher offering support and advice to develop an individual education plan (IEP) ONLY for a child working significantly below the age related expectation.
+Mrs Naylor works initially with the class teacher offering support and advice to develop an SEND Support Plan ONLY for a child working significantly below the age related expectation.
 This is then shared with parents and carers to ensure achievable targets are understood by all.
-The class teacher, inclusion leader and parents/carers are required to sign the plan indicating they will support the child in achieving their goals.
+There is an expectation that parents/carers support school and may find a little additional time to work at home on identified targets.

-Your child’s individual plan is then delivered at least three times a week by a teaching assistant, on a 1:1 basis in addition to their whole class teaching and learning.
+Your child’s SEND Support Plan is then delivered at least two times a week by a teaching assistant, on a 1:1 basis in addition to their whole class teaching and learning.
 Programmes are carefully monitored by the Inclusion Leader who meets with class teachers termly to assess pupil’s progress, celebrate their achievements and plan next steps.
+This is our Plan Do Review cycle in accordance with the 2014 SEN Code of Practice.

 Progress of all children is monitored by the Deputy Headteacher and the Headteacher and specific focus is paid to vulnerable groups.